jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/billing/index.md

 ---
 ##Setting up a billing account

-Before you set up your billing account, review the [Bluemix plans](https://www.ng.bluemix.net/docs/#acctmgmt/billing.html#bil_plan) to select the best plan for your project.
+To select the best plan for your project, before you set up your billing account, review the [Bluemix plans](https://www.ng.bluemix.net/docs/#acctmgmt/billing.html#bil_plan).

 **Note:** The person who is responsible for setting up the billing account might not be the same person who receives a warning.
 To protect your project from build and deployment failures and blocked access to the Track & Plan pages, ask your Bluemix manager or billing manager to enable your Bluemix billing account early.